CroaBeast/CommandFramework/README.md

   Use the `CommandBuilder` class for a fluent API to quickly create and configure commands, setting properties like overriding behavior, error handling, and custom tab completion strategies.

 - **Integration with Bukkit/Spigot/Paper:**
-  Built on top of Bukkit’s command system, CommandFramework seamlessly integrates with the server’s command map and permission system.
+  Built on top of Bukkit’s command system, Command Framework seamlessly integrates with the server’s command map and permission system.
 It is particularly tuned for Paper servers where runtime command management is notoriously challenging.

 ---